Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Optimal Strategies in Decentralized Matching

-Here, $h$ is the bandwidth parameter, and $K_{i}^s$ is the kernel introduced in Section \ref{sec:kernelucb}.
-It is well-known that the estimate $\widehat{f}_{s_i^*}(\cdot)$ is rate-optimal \citep{silverman1986}.
-Moreover, it is possible to incorporate side information into the estimation of $F_{s^*}(\cdot)$.
-For example, one can incorporate the belief that an agent tends to be popular at $T+1$ by overweighting the popular states.
-If Eq.~(\ref{eqn:quans}) has more than one solution, then $s_i$ is chosen as the largest one.
-If the distribution $F_{s_i^*}$ has discrete support, we change the objective in Theorem \ref{thm:optimalstates} to choosing the minimal $s_i\in[0,1]$ such that the left side of Eq.~(\ref{eqn:quans}) is not less than the right side of Eq.~(\ref{eqn:quans}).
+We summarize the CDM under the mean calibration in Algorithm \ref{alg:decentralizedcdm}.
+It is possible to incorporate side information into the estimation of $F_{s^*}(\cdot)$.
+For example, one can incorporate the belief that an agent tends to be popular at $T+1$ by overweighting the popular states in Eq.~\eqref{eqn:kdefors}.
+Moreover, if Eq.~(\ref{eqn:implementmeancalibration}) has more than one solution, then $s_i$ is chosen as the largest one.
+If the probability density function of $s_i^*$ has a discrete support, we change the objective in Eq.~\eqref{eqn:implementmeancalibration} to choosing the minimal $s_i\in[0,1]$ such that the left side of Eq.~(\ref{eqn:implementmeancalibration}) is not less than the right side of Eq.~(\ref{eqn:implementmeancalibration}).
 Here the search of $s_i$ starts from the maximum value in the support and decreases to the minimal value.